oolong/oolong.github.io/glossary.md

 The *neurodiversity movement* is the political manifestation of this perspective, pushing for full civil rights and inclusion of neurodivergent people.

 * Medical model of disability

 Disability is the result of individual impairments which prevent people from fully partaking in activities others would take for granted.
+The *deficit model* of autism is an example of this, viewing autism in terms of deficits in the autistic person.

 * Social model of disability

 Disability is the result of interactions between individual differences and social context.
 A more accommodating society makes disabilities less disabling.

+* Double empathy problem

+There is a common misconception that autistic people lack empathy, but in fact people in general have difficulty empathising with those who are very different from themselves.
+Research shows that allistic people find it at least as difficult to empathise with autistics as vice versa.

 * Executive function